-Several important factors need to be considered before designing an optimized gate drive transformer.
+Several important factors need to be considered when designing an optimized gate drive transformer (GDT).
+This article discusses several GDT design considerations, as well as ideal applications for their use.

 Two of the critical components to control when designing a gate-drive transformer are the leakage inductance and distributed capacitance.
 High leakage inductance and distributed capacitance may cause an undesirable output signal such as phase shift, timing error, noise, or overshoot.